originrose/peer/README.md

       (not-found "Not Found"))

-Then in Clojurescript you can connect to the websocket using the connect-to-server function, and you can make an RPC call using the request function.
+Then in ClojureScript you can connect to the websocket using the connect-to-server function, and you can make an RPC call using the request function.
 It returns a channel onto which the result of the request will be placed.